13 Suprise Hit Movies

 Paranormal Activity is a filmmaker’s fairytale.
-The movie only cost $15,000 to make.
+The movie only cost $15,000 to make and grossed 100 million.
 Quickly, it became a super hit with sequels to follow.
-The movie grossed 100 million.
-People do walk out of the movie theater before it is over, not because it was a bad movie, because the movie was too scary.
+People do walk out of the movie theater before it is over, not because it was a bad movie because the movie was too scary.

 In 1999, another crazy and low-grade sleeper hit was The Blair Witch Project.
-The beginning of the movie was good, but it got worse and worse.
-Still, the public came out in droves, and the simple but scary movie made millions.
+The beginning of the movie is good, but it gets worse and worse.
+Still, the public came out in droves, and the cheesy but scary movie made millions.

 I mentally hit myself for paying to see this movie because it was so bad.
-It just got worse and worse.
+It just got worse and worse until the end was flat.
 I am still amazed it made so much money at the box office.

 © 2016 Kenna McHugh